benjie91/react-table-wrapper/README.md

     ],
 ```

-The header array should should contain JSON objects that each represent a column in the table.
+The header array should contain JSON objects that each represent a column in the table.

 The Header value will be the name of the header in the table.
 The accessor value will be the key to determine which part of a row's information will be placed under that header.